Money Worries Now Series: Financial issues affecting students in universities and colleges

 Loss of sleep

-Lack of sleep causes memory loss.
-The hippocampus in your brain loses its ability to encode new memories due to the effects of sleep deprivation.
 This can impact homework assignments and tests if you cannot recall details from lectures or readings.

-This may seem like an obvious connection, but there are several explanations for why this happens.
+In addition to these effects on academics and memory function, not getting enough shut-eye has also been linked with weight gain.
+This may seem like an obvious connection, but several explanations exist for this.
 When we’re tired, we tend not only to eat more but also crave sugar/sweet foods, which leads us down a slippery slope towards obesity.

 Loneliness and social problems